danishali98/Time-Table-Generator/README.md

   2. Multiple slots at the same time
   3. 2 continuous slots per student

 TimeTable.java contains the code for creation of a chromosome.
 An array (generation) of these is stored in Population.java which performs mutations and computes Fitness.
-The runner program in GeneticAlgo.java which uses both files.
+The runner program is GeneticAlgo.java which uses both files.

 # How to Run?
 Download the files.
 Use any Java IDE and provide the input files for the program.
 Run the program and it will generate the best possible combination.